nicpenning/kibana-ctf/README.md

 ![Step 6 - Set Start / End Date of Challenge](./images/image-6.png)
 ![Finish!](./images/image-7.png)

     b.
 Go to settings, create the API Access Token and copy for later since you will not be able to see them after dismissing that pop up window.
 (No worries if you forget, you can create one later.)

 ![API Access Token](./images/image-8.png)
 ![Navigate to Access Token Page](./images/image-9.png)
 ![Generate Token](./images/image-10.png)
 ![Copy Token for Usage Later](./images/image-11.png)

 3. Import CTFd Challenges/Flags/etc. - Use Option 2 (This will ask for you Access Token we had you copy from the previous step!)

+    a.
+Make sure to create a user in CTFd for doing the CTF instead of using the admin account.
+Navigate to http://127.0.0.1:8000/register to create your account.

+    b.
+Once the account is created go ahead and login.
+The setup for the CTF is complete, now you just need to get Elastic up and going by proceeding to the next step.

 4. Download and start Elasticsearch / Kibana - Use Option 4